February 21, 2012

 Instead of safeguarding the welfare of retired soldiers, ministry effectively holds off payment until an ex-serviceman claimant is either dead or broke

 In the 1965 conflict with Pakistan, Vijay Oberoi, a young army captain from the Maratha Light Infantry, was shot through the thigh in a gunfight with Pakistani raiders in Kashmir.
 Bleeding profusely from a severed artery, Oberoi was brought to hospital; his life was saved but his leg amputated.
-In 2001, Lieutenant General retired as vice-chief of army staff, having soldiered on for 36 years with an artificial leg.
-He did not receive a paisa extra in ser vice, and the (MoD) challenged his disability pension in the Supreme Court last Friday.
+In 2001, Lieutenant General Vijay Oberoiretired as vice-chief of army staff, having soldiered on for 36 years with an artificial leg.
+He did not receive a paisa extra in ser vice, and the ministry of defence (MoD) challenged his disability pension in the Supreme Court last Friday.

 When General Oberoi was released from service, a medical board categorised him as 70 per cent war-disabled, entitling him to a modest pension benefit.
-But when the enhanced this to 75 per cent, that is, an increase of five per cent, the MoD flatly refused to pay.
-The officer approached the (the AFT is the apex departmental court for military cases), which in 2010 directed the MoD to pay the enhanced rate.
+But when the Fifth Pay Commission enhanced this to 75 per cent, that is, an increase of five per cent, the MoD flatly refused to pay.
+The officer approached the Armed Forces Tribunal (the AFT is the apex departmental court for military cases), which in 2010 directed the MoD to pay the enhanced rate.
 No way, muttered the MoD!
 Let’s drag on the case.

 Ironically, this appeal was filed by the MoD’s Department of Ex-Servicemen Welfare (or DESW, headed by secretary, ESW).
 Far from safeguarding the welfare of retired soldiers, sailors and airmen, many of them disabled from battle injuries or the bleak conditions of service, the DESW views its mandate as stonewalling, effectively holding off payment until an ex-serviceman claimant is either dead or broke.
 Examination reveals the payment of lakhs of taxpayer rupees to pricey lawyers, including the solicitor general, to stonewall the payment of tiny sums to genuinely entitled ex-servicemen.
 This strategy often brings the DESW uncontested “victory”, since most retired veterans cannot afford the cost of litigation in the Supreme Court.